rafosorio/iks-workshop/_docs/getting-started/navigation.md

 <span class="label label-warning">Warning</span>
 </p>

 This step will import a number of files to your ICEC environment including a default `custom.js` which will replace your existing `custom.js`.
-If you need to keep your existing customizations (if any), you need to make a backup of your `custom.js` before importing theses files below.
+If you need to keep your existing customizations (if any), you need to make a backup of your `custom.js` before importing the files below.

 <p>
 <span class="label label-success">Safe for Lab</span>